2tuu/Ava/docs/privacy.md

 ## Profiles
 Kit allows for the creation and storage of a customizeable user profile.
 This profile is visible to all users, but can only be modified by the user who created it.

+**By creating a profile you provide consent for your profile image to be modified (cropped into a circle and placed in a profile card) and reuploaded in it's modified form.** This image will not be stored within Kit's database, as it is only used to create the profile upon being summoned.

 A profile includes the following information:
 - Username (+ discriminator)